+e.
+Preparer's initials

-- e.
-Preparation date - f.
-Expiration date - g.
-Chemical name (identity) - h.
-Preparer - i.
-Solvent identification (such as deionized water) - j.
-For microbiological media only, records must also contain type and amount of media prepared, lot number, and final pH of the media (2016 TNI V1M5 1.7.3.1.b). - iv.
-Establish documentation that facilitates historical reconstruction and identification of the LABORATORY-PREPARED standards and reagents used for each analysis (2016TNI V1M2 4.13.3.f.xi).
+f.
+For microbiological media only, records must also contain type and amount of media prepared, lot number, and final pH of the media (2016 TNI V1M5 1.7.3.1.f).

+iv.
+Establish documentation that facilitates historical reconstruction and identification of the LABORATORY-PREPARED standards and reagents used for each analysis (2016 TNI V1M2 4.13.3.f.xi).
 The unique identifier can be recorded on the laboratory's bench sheets or sample preparation logs, providing a link to the preparation information so that a data reviewer can trace back to the origin of stock chemicals.
 An alternative to listing individual unique identifiers on bench sheets is to note in the reagent log "Date In Use" and "Date Out of Use."
-Note that this may be accomplished using other approaches as well. - E. Maintain documentation of personnel responsible for sample collection, sample receipt, sample preparation, sample analysis, and data verification (2016 TNI V1M2 4.13.2.1).
-The reason for the signature or initials shall be clearly indicated in the records such as "sampled by," "prepared by," or "reviewed by" (2016 TNI V1M2 4.13.3.g.ii). - F. Maintain records of all sample preparation including but not limited to cleanup, digestion, incubation (times in and out), sample volumes or weights used, instrument printouts, meter readings, and calculations (2016 TNI V1M2 4.13.3.f.ix). - G. Summarize the laboratory's traceability procedures within the Quality Assurance Manual (2016 TNI V1M2 4.2.8.4.h).
+Note that this may be accomplished using other approaches as well.

+E. Maintain documentation of personnel responsible for sample collection, sample receipt, sample preparation, sample analysis, and data verification (2016 TNI V1M2 4.13.2.1).

+F. Maintain records of all sample preparation including but not limited to cleanup, digestion, incubation (times in and out), sample volumes or weights used, instrument printouts, meter readings, and calculations (2016 TNI V1M2 4.13.3.f.ix).

+G. Summarize the laboratory's traceability procedures within the Quality Assurance Manual (2016 TNI V1M2 4.2.8.4.h).
 If traceability procedures are described in individual standard operating procedures, this quality manual requirement can be met with a brief summary referencing the associated documents.